FREQUENTLY ASKED QUESTIONS

 - The ability and willingness of the parent to foster healthy communication and contact between the child and the other parent.

 The award of child support usually depends on income.
-This income can be from any source and includes wages, interests and dividends, rental income, retirement benefits, capital gains and Social Security income.
+This income can be from any source and includes wages, interests and dividends, rental income, retirement benefits, capital gains, and Social Security income.
 These guidelines are applied regardless of marital status.

 Child support must be enough to meet the child’s needs for health, education, and maintenance.
-Child support takes into consideration the family’s estates, earnings, conditions, accustomed standard of living, childcare and homemaking conditions, and other facts.
+Child support takes into consideration the family’s estates, earnings, conditions, accustomed standard of living, childcare and homemaking conditions, and other factors.

-Child support in North Carolina is based on an income-shares model which operates on the theory that a child should receive the same proportion of parental income as if the parties continued to live together.
+Child support in North Carolina is based on an income-shares model that operates on the theory that a child should receive the same proportion of parental income as if the parties continued to live together.

 There is a rebuttable presumption that the amount of child support calculated pursuant to the guidelines is correct.
 Deviations may be permitted as circumstances warrant.
 Some factors that the courts consider in determining support include:

-- The child’s reasonable needs to health, education and maintenance;
+- The child’s reasonable needs to health, education, and maintenance;

-- The parties’ estates, earnings and conditions;
+- The parties’ estates, earnings, and conditions;

 - The childcare and homemaker contributions of each party;